electronicvisions/brainscales2-demos/ts_10-multiple_configs.rst

 We want to reconfigure our projection every 10ms to represent the weights of the next row of our image.
-In order to do this, we iterate over all rows of our image and set the synapse weights accordingly inside the loop followed by the new ``pynn.add()`` call, which adds a new section with the current configuration and a duration of ``runtime`` to the experiment.
-In the last loop iteration however we don't want to call ``pynn.add()`` but ``pynn.run()`` to trigger the real execution on the hardware in addition to schedule our last snippet of the program.
+In order to do this, we iterate over all rows of our image and set the synapse weights accordingly inside the loop followed by a call of ``pynn.run()`` with the append command, which appends a new snippet with the current configuration and a duration of ``runtime`` to the experiment.
+After we have scheduled our complete experiment, we call ``pynn.run()`` with the execute command to trigger the execution of the experiment on hardware.
 In the performed hardware run, all our staged configurations are being executed one after another for the given runtime each.

 .. code:: ipython3

     for i in range(64):
         projection.set(weight=image[i])
-        if i < 63:
-            # add() will let this configuration run for a duration of "runtime" when executing
-            pynn.add(runtime)
-        else:
+        # Append a snippet of duration 'runtime' with the currently described network configuration
+        # to the experiment
+        pynn.run(runtime, pynn.RunCommand.APPEND)

-            # run() calls add() a last time and performs hardware run
+    # Trigger the execution of a hardware run without scheduling another snippet
-            pynn.run(runtime)
+    pynn.run(None, pynn.RunCommand.EXECUTE)

 Evaluation
 ----------